The Hollow Hope: Empirical studies

-Rosenberg maintains that the efforts made by women's rights, pro-choice, and civil rights activists to use the courts to produce social change have not been very effective.
-To prove and support this claim, he examines a great deal of statistical information.
+In the third edition Rosenberg presents in-depth case studies of Supreme Court decisions requiring the end of racial segregation in schools and racial discrimination throughout society (Part 1), creating the right to abortion access and ending gender discrimination (Part 2), and striking down laws that discriminate against gays and lesbians with particular focus on marriage equality (Part 3).
+The book examines both direct effects (whether change occurred) and indirect effects such as changes in public opinion, political organizing, and legislative action.
+Rosenberg maintains that the efforts made by women's rights, pro-choice, and civil rights activists to use the courts to produce progressive social change have not been very effective.
+To support this claim, he examines a great deal of data.
 In looking at the effects that Brown v.
 Board had on desegregation, for example, Rosenberg looks at the percentage of black schoolchildren attending mixed schools in the South in the years preceding this landmark decision, and the years following it.
-He finds that almost no measurable change had occurred in the ten years following this decision.
+He finds almost no measurable change in the ten years following this decision.
 Indeed, it is not until the Civil Rights Act of 1964 that the percentage begins to increase annually.
+In the 3rd edition he presents data showing that despite Brown schools are re-segregating.
 Similarly, in looking at Roe v.
-Wade, he finds that the annual number of legal abortions did not seem to be greatly affected by the Court's decision.
+Wade, he finds that the annual number of legal abortions increased because there was demand for abortion access and public, business and political support for it (Condition 3).
+In the 3rd edition Rosenberg suggests that given this support for abortion access, the Dobbs decision reversing Roe is likely, in the long run, to make little difference in the number of legal abortions.
+In Part 3 on marriage equality Rosenberg finds that the Supreme Court followed public opinion and elite support.
+It was that support that allowed the Obergefell decision invalidating restrictions on marriage equality to be implemented.